A Note on Non-commutativity

-Furthermore, since the energy derivative corresponds to the operator of time and the $i$-component momentum derivative, to $\hat x_i$, we put forward the following anzatz in the momentum representation:
+Furthermore, since the energy derivative corresponds to the operator of time and the $i$-component momentum derivative, to $\hat x_i$, we put forward the following Ansatz in the momentum representation:

 with some weight function $\omega$ being different for different choices of the antisymmetric tensor spin basis.

-In the modern literature, the idea of the broken Lorentz invariance by this method concurrs with the idea of the {\it fundamental length}, first introduced by V. G. Kadyshevsky~\cite{kadysh} on the basis of old papers by M. Markov.
+In the modern literature the relation $[x^\mu, x^\nu]\sim F^{\mu\nu}$, the electromagnetic tensor, is frequently used~\cite{elmnoncom}.
+However, the idea of the broken Lorentz invariance by this method~\cite{prl} concurs with the idea of the {\it fundamental length}, first introduced by V. G. Kadyshevsky~\cite{kadysh} on the basis of old papers by M. Markov.
 Both ideas and corresponding theories are extensively discussed, e.g.~\cite{amelino}.
 In my opinion, the main question is: what is the space scale, when the relativity theory becomes incorrect.